carltape/compearth/momenttensor/c_src/README.md

     -DMKL_LIBRARY="/opt/intel/mkl/lib/intel64_lin/libmkl_intel_lp64.so;/opt/intel/mkl/lib/intel64_lin/libmkl_sequential.so;/opt/intel/mkl/lib/intel64_lin/libmkl_core.so" \
     -DMKL_INCLUDE_DIR=/opt/intel/mkl/include

+## Python Interfacing With CTypes

+With [ctypes](https://docs.python.org/3/library/ctypes.html) and [NumPy](http://www.numpy.org/) it is possible to wrap some components of the library for use directly from Python.
+While this won't yield the fastest interfaces it will be able to directly call the underlying C library and produce a portable solution.
+For this to work one must be sure to only link to shared libraries.
+The magic happens for Linux users by scraping your LD_LIBRARY_PATH; thus for this to work it is important that libcompearth_shared.so be one of your LD_LIBRARY_PATH's.
+This environment variable is configurable in your .bashrc or .cshrc file.

+Additionally, if using MKL, it may be necessary to link to libmkl_avx2, libmkl_mc3, and libmkl_def.
+Unfortnately, this will only be obvious should you see something like: Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so..

-## Experimental Python Interfacing
+## Experimental Python Interfacing - this is going to be eliminated

-With [SWIG](http://www.swig.org/) and [NumPy](http://www.numpy.org/)it may be possible to wrap some components of the library for use from Python.
+With [SWIG](http://www.swig.org/) and [NumPy](http://www.numpy.org/) it may be possible to wrap some components of the library for use from Python.
 In this instance a configuration script may look like

     #!/bin/bash
     /usr/bin/cmake ./ -DCMAKE_BUILD_TYPE=Release \